annotell/kognic-auth-python/annotell-auth/README.md

 ## Changelog

 ### 1.7.0 (2022-04-11)
-- Fix compatability issue with authlib >= 1.0.0.
+- Fix compatibility issue with authlib >= 1.0.0.
 Resetting the auth session failed, when the refresh token had expired.

 ### 1.6.0 (2021-02-21)
 - Expose underlying `requests.Session` on `FaultTolerantAuthRequestSession`